K-Kelsey/HW12_EmployeeTracker/README.md

 Users can contribute to this project by playing with the code given and identifying more elaborate features that can be added to this program!

 ## Tests
-This project can be tested by installing the necessary packages, seeding the database then running the program on your local server to be tested via insomnia, postman or tools alike.
+This project can be tested by installing the necessary packages, seeding the database then running the program on your local environment to be tested via your intergrated terminal or tools alike such as gitbash or windows powershell.

-You can find a walkthrough tutorial of me testing the application via the YouTube link: (https://youtu.be/jg5YVzsNnmk)
+You can find a walkthrough tutorial of me testing the application via the YouTube link: (https://youtu.be/-gpbwxzO6Mk)

 ## Questions